• Skip to primary navigation

 • In a large measuring cup, whisk together the eggs, milk, heavy cream, 6 tablespoon of the melted butter, sugar, vanilla extract, salt, and cinnamon until smooth.
 Set aside.

 • Using a pastry brush, spread the remaining 2 tablespoon of the melted butter over the bottom and sides of a 9x13 baking pan.
-Spread the croissant pieces into a single layer in the pan.
+Add the torn croissant pieces.

 • Evenly pour the custard over the croissant pieces.
 Press down slightly with hands to ensure the custard is being soaked into all the bread pieces.
-Toss gently, if desired.
+Toss gently, if desired, taking care not to tear up the croissant pieces too much

-• Bake in preheated oven for 35 – 45 minutes, or until edges are deeply golden brown and center is set.
+• Bake in preheated oven for 45 - 60 minutes, or until edges are deeply golden brown and center is set.
+A shorter bake time will produce a croissant bake that's more gooey in the center.

 • Remove from oven and allow to stand for 10 minutes before serving with freshly whipped cream, powdered sugar, and fresh berries.

-• Make ahead instructions: Prepare the casserole as directed above through adding the custard to the croissant pieces.
+• Prepare the casserole as directed above through adding the custard to the croissant pieces.
 Cover with plastic wrap and refrigerate overnight.
 In the morning, remove from the fridge and remove plastic while you preheat the oven to 350 degrees.
-Bake the casserole in preheated oven for 35 – 45 minutes, or until edges are deeply golden brown and center is set.
+Bake the casserole in preheated oven 45 - 60 minutes, or until edges are deeply golden brown and center is set.

 Nutrition